cloudflare/cloudflare-docs/content/bots/troubleshooting.md

 -   RayIDs
 -   IP addresses
--   Firewall Rule IDs, rule expression, Challenge solve rates
+-   WAF custom rule IDs, rule expression, Challenge solve rates
 -   Common user-agents among false positives
 -   Common ASNs among false positives
 -   Screenshots of strange activity from the WAF, such as a huge spike in challenged traffic on the graph